-Work-study is money you earn while enrolled in college that will help pay your educational expenses.
+Work-study is money you earn while enrolled in college to help pay your educational expenses.
 The Student Employment program at Southwestern consists of the Federal Work-Study Program and the Institutional Work-Study Program.
 Both programs allow students who are enrolled for the current semester to apply for positions on campus.
-Students who are hired are allowed to work up to a maximum of 20 hours per week (actual hours are determined by the supervisor and Financial Aid office) and are paid $8.50 per hour.
+Hired students are allowed to work up to a maximum of 20 hours per week (the supervisor and financial aid department determine actual hours) and are paid $10 per hour.
 Students can turn in timesheets on the 15th and the last day of the month.
-They are then paid on the 15th or last day of the month, depending on when they turned in the timesheets.
+They are then paid on the 15th or the last day of the month, depending on when they turn in the timesheets.
 For example, if a student turns in their timesheet on the 15th of January, they will have a paycheck available on the last day of January.
 If the student turns in their timesheet on the last day of January, they will have a paycheck available on the 15th of February.
-Employment opportunities are posted in the Financial Aid Office.

 Changes in Rules and Regulations

 In the event of an infectious disease outbreak, the college will follow the guidance provided by the Department of Education.

 The Federal Work-Study program utilizes federal funds, matched with institutional funds, to provide part-time employment for students.
 To be eligible for Federal Work-Study, students must have needs as determined from the results of their FAFSA and the student’s cost of attendance.

 Community Service is a component of the Federal Work-Study Program.
 A student who the Community Service Program hires will work in local nonprofit, governmental, and community-based organizations that are designed to improve the quality of life for community residents, particularly low-income individuals, or to solve particular problems related to their needs.
 These positions may be located at off-campus work sites.